The Most (and Least!) Important Elements that Impact Your Website Conversion Rate

 Last updated |

-There are now 100’s of elements to consider when improving your website conversion rate and sales.
+There are now 100’s of elements to consider when improving your ecommerce conversion rate and sales.

 And it’s not just about A/B testing any more, there are many newer conversion rate optimization (CRO) techniques to use like persuasion and personalization.

-So what actually works best for improving conversion rates?
+So what actually works best for improving ecommerce conversion rates?

 To help you understand this, I have created a list of what elements and techniques will likely have the most, and least, positive impact on your website conversion rate.
 And some of them you might be surprised at!